binarytemple/poc_circleci_buildkit_parent/README.md

 ## Problems

+### Default SSH key being in format not understood by ssh-agent

 Lot's during setup - the biggest of which was a strange SSH error from `ssh-agent` :

 "#15 1.649 agent key RSA SHA256:94Pe0skfj2es8n6WGkwBXirHCxWi/44htbEDenxfFco returned incorrect signature type"